-Macroeconomic risks designate potential losses that may arise by variations to macroeconomic risk factors, such as the GDP trend, the unemployment rate, the oil price, but also for political reasons, like Brexit.
+Macroeconomic risks designate potential losses that may arise from changes in macroeconomic risk factors, such as the GDP trend, the unemployment rate and the oil price, but also for political reasons, such as Brexit.

 Macroeconomic risks have myriad possible consequences.
-Unfavorable overall economic developments could result in negative repercussions for BAWAG Group such as a negative change in market prices, increased default rates, less demand for products, negative trends in the value of participations, falling savings rates (tight liquidity), etc.
+Unfavorable overall economic developments could result in negative repercussions for BAWAG Group such as a negative change in market prices, increased default rates, less demand for products, negative trends in the value of participations, falling savings rates (tight liquidity) and so forth.

 Risk is identified during stress testing conducted to determine the type and scope of the required stress tests and to define the macroeconomic scenarios and the associated risk parameters.
-Stress tests are conducted periodically and are in the responsibility of the individual specialized units of the risk organization.
+Stress tests are conducted periodically and fall under the responsibility of the individual specialized units of the risk organization..